About AGCO Corporation

 This company has been plowing the furrow of premium agricultural equipment since 1990.
 AGCO makes tractors, combines, hay and forage tools, sprayers, grain storage and protein production systems, seeding and tillage implements, and replacement parts for agricultural end uses.
-It sells through a global network of some 4,200 dealers and distributors spanning more than 150 countries.
+It sells through a global network of almost 3,300 dealers and distributors spanning about 140 countries.
 It also builds diesel engines, gears, and generators through its power engines unit.
 Core brands include Massey Ferguson, GSI, Challenger, Valtra (Finland-based), and Fendt (Germany).
-AGCO Finance offers financing services to retail customers and dealers via a venture with
+AGCO Finance offers financing services to retail customers and dealers via a venture with Rabobank, a Dutch bank specializing in agricultural loans.
+Europe accounts for nearly 60% of AGCO's sales.

-Tractors account for more than 55% of its total sales and replacement parts more than 15%.
+Tractors account for more than 55% of AGCO's sales and replacement parts around 15%.
+Grain storage and protein production systems account for over 10%, and other machinery products account for over 15%

-AGCO has manufacturing locations in the US, France, Italy, Finland, Germany, Austria, Hungary, Denmark, Brazil, and China.
-It manufactures and assembles its products in more than 50 locations worldwide, including seven locations where the company operates joint ventures.
-Europe is its largest market, representing about 55% of net sales, followed by North America at around a quarter of sales.
+Georgia-based AGCO has manufacturing locations in the US, France, Italy, Finland, Germany, Austria, Hungary, Denmark, Brazil, and China.
+It manufactures and assembles its products in around 45 locations worldwide, including four locations where the company operates joint ventures.
+Europe is its largest market, representing about 60% of net sales, followed by North America at around a quarter of sales.

 Sales and Marketing

-AGCO distributes its products primarily through a network of 4,200 independent dealers and distributors, who are responsible for retail sales to the equipment's end user in addition to after-sales service and support of the equipment.
+AGCO distributes its products primarily through a network of nearly 3,300 independent dealers and distributors, who are responsible for retail sales to the equipment's end user in addition to after-sales service and support of the equipment.
 Distributors also sell its products through a network of dealers supported by the distributor.
 Sales are not dependent on any specific dealer, distributor, or group of dealers.
-It also sources machinery and parts from third parties to control costs, inventory, and supply, partly in response to the high seasonality of agricultural machinery demand.
+AGCO also sources machinery and parts from third parties to control costs, inventory, and supply.

-The market downturn had the additional effect of forcing AGCO to improve its operational efficiency in search of margin growth amid low revenue.
-It targeted purchasing, factory productivity, and product development.
-It balanced reductions in sales and administrative and fixed manufacturing costs with focused spending.
+The market downturn had the additional effect of prompting AGCO to improve its operational efficiency in search of margin growth amid low revenue.
+The company targeted purchasing, factory productivity, and product development.
+AGCO also balanced reductions in sales and administrative and fixed manufacturing costs with focused spending.

 Duluth, GA 30096-2584